FudaWiki/fudawiki-files/kabufuda/games/tehonbiki.md

 title: Tehonbiki
 description: The Japanese gambling game.
 published: true
-date: 2022-08-31T06:11:39.511Z
+date: 2022-08-31T06:15:04.051Z
 tags:
 editor: markdown
 dateCreated: 2022-08-31T06:11:39.511Z
 ---

-Tehonbiki is a gambling game where players compete against the banker in guessing the correct number (from 1 to 6) of the chosen card.
+Tehonbiki [手本引き] is a gambling game where players compete against the banker in guessing the correct number (from 1 to 6) of the chosen card.

-This game uses two different sets of cards, as well as wooden chips.
+Traditionally, this game does not use hanafuda, or kabufuda decks.
+Instead, two different sets of cards made specifically for this game are used, as well as wooden tiles.
 All of them represent the numbers 1 to 6.

 Go stones or round chips are used for placing bets.
 In addition, there are special rectangular chips which can be used for indicating special bets.